 All children are expected to participate in P.E, as part of the curriculum, unless the class teacher has been informed in writing by the parent/carer that due to medical reasons, the child cannot take part in the lesson.
 In preparation for their transition to high school, any child found not to have the correct PE kit for their lesson will be asked to go to reflection time the following day.

 Children should bring P.E. kits into school on Monday and take them home on Friday.
 The kit consists of: plain white/yellow/blue t-shirt, dark blue/black shorts, dark blue/black jogging pants, long sleeved sweatshirt for outdoor lessons and pumps or trainers.
 Please note that these items will be accepted as PE kit only.

 All children with long hair must have it tied back with a band for P.E. and no jewellery must be worn.
-If children have recently had their ears pierced, they will need to cover the area with plasters brought from home.

 English: A grammar/punctuation or comprehension exercise will be given out every Friday.
 Some weeks the children will be required to complete this activity online.
 Log-in details are in the children’s planners.
 Children have the opportunity to complete online homework in school if access is not available at home.
 The children need to make the Y6 teachers aware of this early in the week.
 Homework is to be returned the following Friday where children will self- mark their worksheet.
 Spellings taken from the year 6 national curriculum word list will be sent home regularly throughout the year.
 Children will also bring home their Read, Write, Inc log books at weekend to revise any spelling patterns that have been taught that week.